-The City will not tolerate discrimination or harassment based upon race, color, national origin, ancestry, sex, sexual orientation, disability, medical condition, marital status, age or religion.
+The City has a zero tolerance policy for discrimination or harassment based upon race, color, national origin, ancestry, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, medical condition, marital status, age (40 and over), religious creed, military and veteran status, reproductive health decision-making, or any other basis protected by law.
 All employees are to be treated with dignity and respect.
 Employees who believe they have been discriminated against or harassed by a co-worker, vendor, volunteer or member of the public should report the allegation to their Department Head, the City Manager or Human Resources.
 An investigation of the allegations will be conducted immediately and appropriate disciplinary action will be taken in the event that the allegations are substantiated.